What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • the pulp is spongy and very fragile, white in young mushrooms and dark, as well as reddish in old ones.

 Important!
-Russula with caustic burning pulp are poisonous.
+Russulas with caustic, burning pulp are poisonous.
 A small piece of raw fruit can cause severe irritation of the mucous membranes, vomiting and dizziness..

-Fruiting in these representatives of the genus Obabok begins in early summer and lasts until mid-September.
+Fruiting for these representatives of the Obabok genus begins in early summer and lasts until mid-September.
 They are most often found in damp areas under shady trees.
-Rarely such a trophy can be found in coniferous forests.
-Aspen mushrooms are popular in Russia, Estonia, Latvia, Belarus, Western Europe and North America.
+Rarely can such a trophy be found in coniferous forests.
+Boletuses are popular in Russia, Estonia, Latvia, Belarus, Western Europe and North America.

-• a hat of a hemispherical shape, with a circumference of up to 25 cm, with a bare or fleecy surface of a white-pink color (sometimes there are specimens with brown, bluish and greenish shades of the peel);
+• a hemispherical cap, up to 25 cm in circumference, with a bare or fleecy surface of a white-pink color (sometimes there are specimens with brown, bluish and greenish shades of the peel);

-• club-shaped leg, high, white with brown-gray scales that appear over time;
+• the leg is club-shaped, tall, white with brown-gray scales that appear over time;

 • brown spores;

-• the flesh is juicy and fleshy, white or yellow, sometimes blue-green, upon contact with oxygen it very soon acquires a bluish tint, after which it turns black (it becomes purple in the stem).
+• the pulp is juicy and fleshy, white or yellow, sometimes blue-green, upon contact with oxygen it very soon acquires a bluish tint, after which it turns black (it turns purple in the stem).

-most often harvested for marinades, drying, as well as frying and boiling.
+Most often collected for marinades, drying, as well as for frying and boiling.

 Did you know?
-It is scientifically proven that mushrooms existed about 400 million years ago.
+It has been scientifically proven that mushrooms existed about 400 million years ago.
 This means that they appeared before dinosaurs.
-Like ferns, these gifts of nature were among the oldest inhabitants of the globe.
-Moreover, their spores have been able to adapt to new conditions for millennia, retaining all ancient species to this day.
+Like ferns, these gifts of nature were one of the most ancient inhabitants of the globe.
+Moreover, their spores were able to adapt to new conditions for thousands of years, preserving all ancient species to this day.

-These edible representatives of the Syroezhkov genus conquered all mushroom pickers with their specific taste.
-In everyday life they are called reeds or, and in the scientific literature - Lactarius deliciosus.
+These edible representatives of the Russula family have captivated all mushroom pickers with their specific taste.
+In everyday life they are called ridz or, and in scientific literature - Lactarius deliciosus.

-The harvest should be sent between August and October.
-Often such trophies are found in humid forest areas.
-In Ukraine, these are Polissya and Prykarpattya.
-Signs of mushrooms are:
+The harvest should be done between August and October.
+Often such trophies are found in damp forest areas.
+In Ukraine, these are Polesie and the Carpathian region.
+Signs of saffron milk caps are:

-• hat with a diameter of 3 to 12 cm, leuco-shaped, sticky to the touch, gray-orange in color, with clear concentric stripes;
+• cap with a diameter of 3 to 12 cm, watering can-shaped, sticky to the touch, gray-orange in color, with clear concentric stripes;

-• the plates are rich orange, when touched they begin to turn green;
+• the plates are deep orange and begin to turn green when touched;

 • spores are warty, up to 7 microns in size;

-• the leg is very dense, exactly matches the cap in color, reaches up to 7 cm in length, and up to 2.5 cm in volume, becomes hollow with age;
+• the stem is very dense, exactly matches the cap in color, reaches up to 7 cm in length, and up to 2.5 cm in volume, becomes hollow with age;

-• the flesh is yellow in the cap and white in the stem, when interacting with oxygen, the places of the cuts turn green;
+• the flesh is yellow in the cap and white in the stem; when exposed to oxygen, the cut areas turn green;

-• the milky juice is purple-orange (becomes dirty green after a few hours), has a pleasant smell and taste.
+• The milky juice is purple-orange (it turns dirty green after a few hours) and has a pleasant smell and taste.

 Did you know?
-The natural antibiotic lactarioviolin was found in the composition of mushrooms.
+A natural antibiotic, lactarioviolin, was found in saffron milk caps..

-In France, absolutely all mushrooms are called.
-Therefore, linguists tend to think that the Slavic name of a whole genus of organisms from the Agarikov family is of French origin.
+In France they call absolutely all mushrooms.
+Therefore, linguists are inclined to think that the Slavic name of a whole genus of organisms from the Agarikov family is of French origin.

 Champignons have:

-• the hat is massive and dense, hemispherical in shape, which becomes flat with age, white or dark brown, up to 20 cm in diameter;
+• the cap is massive and dense, hemispherical in shape, which becomes flat with age, white or dark brown, up to 20 cm in diameter;

 • the plates are initially white, which turn gray with age;

-• leg up to 5 cm high, dense, club-shaped, always having a one- or two-layered ring;
+• leg up to 5 cm high, dense, club-shaped, always having a one- or two-layer ring;

-• the flesh, which comes in all sorts of shades of white, becomes yellow-red, juicy, with a pronounced mushroom smell when exposed to oxygen.
+• the pulp, which comes in all sorts of shades of white, when exposed to oxygen becomes yellow-red, juicy, with a pronounced mushroom smell.

 In nature, there are about 200 types of champignons.
-But all of them develop only on a substrate enriched with organic substances.
-They can also be found on anthills, dead bark.
-It is characteristic that some mushrooms can grow only in the forest, others - exclusively among grasses, and others - in desert zones.
+But they all develop only on a substrate enriched with organic substances.
+They can also be found on anthills and dead bark.
+It is characteristic that some mushrooms can grow only in the forest, others - exclusively among grasses, and still others - in desert areas.

 Important!
 When collecting champignons, pay attention to their plates.
-This is the only important sign by which they can be distinguished from the poisonous representatives of the Amanitov family.
-In the latter, this part remains invariably white or lemon throughout life..
+This is the only important sign by which they can be distinguished from poisonous representatives of the Amanitov genus.
+In the latter, this part remains invariably white or lemon throughout their lives..

 In the nature of the Eurasian continent, there is a small species diversity of such trophies.
-Mushroom pickers should beware of only yellow-skinned (Agaricus xanthodermus) and variegated (Agaricus meleagris) champignons.
-All other species are non-toxic.
-They are even massively cultivated on an industrial scale.
+Mushroom pickers should only beware of yellow-skinned (Agaricus xanthodermus) and variegated (Agaricus meleagris) champignons.
+All other types are non-toxic.
+They are even mass-cultivated on an industrial scale.

-Outwardly, these fruits are very unattractive, but for their taste they are considered a valuable delicacy.
-In everyday life, they are called the "earthly heart", since they can be located underground at a depth of half a meter.
-And it is also the "black diamonds of cooking."
-Botanists classify truffles as a separate genus of marsupial mushrooms with an underground fleshy and juicy fruiting body.
-In cooking, Italian, Perigord and winter species are most valued.
+Outwardly, these fruits are very unattractive, but in terms of their taste they are considered a valuable delicacy.
+In everyday life they are called “earth heart”, since they can be located underground at a depth of half a meter.
+They are also the “black diamonds of cooking.”
+Botanists classify truffles as a separate family marsupial fungi with an underground fleshy and juicy fruiting body.
+In cooking, the Italian, Perigord and winter varieties are most valued.

-Basically, they grow in oak and beech forests of southern France and northern Italy.
-In Europe, specially trained dogs and pigs are used for "silent hunting".
-Experienced mushroom pickers advise paying attention to flies - in places where they swarm, under the foliage, there will surely be an earthen heart.
+They mainly grow in oak and beech forests in Southern France and Northern Italy.
+In Europe, specially trained dogs and pigs are used for “silent hunting”.
+Experienced mushroom pickers advise paying attention to flies - in places where they swarm, there will probably be an earthen heart under the foliage.

 You can recognize the most valuable fruit by the following signs:

-• the fruit body is potato-shaped, 2.5 to 8 cm in diameter, with a slight pleasant smell and large pyramidal protrusions up to 10 mm in diameter, olive-black;
+• the fruiting body is potato-shaped, with a diameter of 2.5 to 8 cm, with a weak pleasant odor and large pyramidal protrusions with a diameter of up to 10 mm, olive-black in color;

-• the flesh is white or yellow-brown with clear light veins, tastes like roasted sunflower seeds or nuts;
+• the pulp is white or yellow-brown with clear light veins, tastes like roasted sunflower seeds sunflowers or nuts;

-• ellipsoid-shaped spores develop only in a humus substrate.
+• ellipsoidal spores develop only in humus substrate.

-Truffles form mycorrhiza with rhizomes of oak, hornbeam, hazel, beech.
-Since 1808 they have been cultivated for industrial purposes.
+Truffles form mycorrhizae with the rhizomes of oak, hornbeam, hazel, and beech.
+Since 1808, they have been cultivated for industrial purposes.

 Did you know?
-According to statistics, the world's truffle harvest is declining every year.
+According to statistics, the world's truffle harvest is decreasing every year.
 On average, it does not exceed 50 tons.

-This is a type of edible mushroom from the genus Lentinula.
-They are very widespread in East Asia.
-They got their name due to the growth on chestnut trees.
-Translated from Japanese, the word means "chestnut mushroom".
-In cooking, it is used in Japanese, Chinese, Korean, Vietnamese and Thai cuisines as a gourmet spice.
-In oriental medicine, there are also many recipes for the treatment of these fruits.
+This is a species of edible mushroom from the genus Lentinula.
+They are very widespread in the area East Asia.
+They got their name from growing on chestnut trees.
+Translated from Japanese, the word means “chestnut mushroom.”
+In cooking it is used in Japanese, Chinese, Korean, Vietnamese and Thai cuisines as a gourmet spice.
+In oriental medicine there are also many recipes for treatment with these fruits.

 In everyday life, the mushroom is also called oak, winter, black.
-Characteristically, in the world market, shiitake is considered the second important mushroom that is cultivated in industry.
-Growing a delicacy is quite realistic in the climatic conditions of Ukraine.
+It is characteristic that in the world market shiitake is considered the second important mushroom that is cultivated industrially.
+It is quite possible to grow the delicacy in the climatic conditions of Ukraine.
 To do this, it is important to acquire an artificial mushroom substrate.

-When harvesting shiitake, you need to focus on the following characteristics of the mushroom:
+When collecting shiitake, you need to focus on the following characteristics mushroom:

-• a hat of a hemispherical shape, up to 29 cm in diameter, with dry velvety skin of coffee or brown-brown color;
+• a hemispherical cap, up to 29 cm in diameter, with a dry, velvety skin of coffee or brownish-brown color;

-• the plates are white, thin and dense, in young specimens they are protected by a membrane coating, when squeezed they become dark brown;
+• the plates are white, thin and thick, in young specimens they are protected by a membrane covering, and when squeezed they become dark brown;

-• the leg is fibrous, cylindrical in shape, up to 20 cm high and up to 1.5 cm thick, with a smooth light brown surface;
+• the leg is fibrous, cylindrical, up to 20 cm high and up to 1.5 cm thick, with a smooth light brown surface;

 • the pulp is dense, fleshy, juicy, cream or snow-white in color, with a pleasant aroma and a pronounced specific taste.

-The mushroom belongs to the Boletov family.
-In everyday life, it is called a bruise, tannery, dirty brown.
+The mushroom belongs to the Boletaceae family.
+In everyday life it is called bruise, poddubnik, dirty brown.
 The fruiting period begins in July and lasts until late autumn.
-August is considered the most fruitful.
-You should go in search of forests, where there are oaks, hornbeams, beeches, birches. also prefer calcareous soil and well-lit areas.
+August is considered the most productive.
+To search, you should go to forest areas where there are oaks, hornbeams, beeches, and birches.
+They also prefer calcareous soil and well-lit areas.
 These forest fruits are known in the Caucasus, Europe and the Far East.

-• a hat with a diameter of 5 to 20 cm, semicircular in shape, with an olive-brown velvety skin that darkens when touched;
+• cap with a diameter of 5 to 20 cm, semicircular in shape, with olive-brown velvety skin that darkens when touched;

 • the pulp is dense, odorless, with a mild taste, yellow in color (purple at the base of the stem);

-• the plates are yellow, about 2.5-3 cm long, green or olive;
+• the plates are yellow, about 2.5-3 cm long, green or olive in color;

-• club-shaped leg, up to 15 cm high with a volume of up to 6 cm, yellow-orange hue;
+• the leg is club-shaped, up to 15 cm high with a volume up to 6 cm, yellow-orange in color;

-Experienced mushroom pickers are advised to pay attention to the colors of the oak caps.
+Experienced mushroom pickers advise paying attention to the color of the oak mushroom cap.
 It is highly variable and can vary between red, yellow, brown, brown and olive tones.
 These fruits are considered conditionally edible.
-They are harvested for marinades and drying.
+They are prepared for marinades and drying.

 Important!
 If you eat undercooked or raw oak, severe poisoning can occur.
-It is strictly contraindicated to combine this product of any degree of cooking with alcoholic beverages.
+It is strictly contraindicated to combine this product to any degree. culinary processing with alcoholic drinks.

-Edible varieties of these fruits must necessarily undergo thorough boiling.
-They differ from poisonous specimens in their bright color and not too tart smell.
-Most often used for filling in pies, and also consumed freshly prepared.
+Edible varieties of these fruits must undergo thorough boiling.
+They differ from poisonous specimens in their bright color and not too tart odor.
+Most often used for filling pies, and also consumed freshly prepared.

-Experienced mushroom pickers are advised to go "on a quiet hunt" from early July to the second half of October.
-To improve the taste of talkers, only the caps of young fruits are used for food.
-You can find them by:
+Experienced mushroom pickers advise going on a “quiet hunt” from the beginning of July to the second half of October.
+For improvement taste qualities Only the caps of young fruits are used for food.
+You can recognize them by:

-• a cap with a bell-shaped circumference up to 22 cm, with folded edges and a tubercle in the middle, a smooth surface of a matte or red color;
+• a bell-shaped cap with a circumference of up to 22 cm, with folded edges and a tubercle in the middle, a smooth surface of a matte or red color;

-• a stem up to 15 cm high, with a dense structure, a cylindrical shape and a color scheme corresponding to the hat (there are darker shades at the base);
+• stem up to 15 cm high, with a dense structure, cylindrical shape and color scheme corresponding to the cap (there are darker shades at the base);

-• the pulp is fleshy, dry, with a slightly pronounced almond aroma, white in color, which does not change on the cuts.
+• The pulp is fleshy, dry, with a weak almond aroma, white in color, which does not change when cut.

 Important!
-Pay attention to the skin of the talker's hat.
+Pay attention to the skin of the talker's cap.
 Poisonous fruits always have a characteristic powdery coating on it.

-Many novice mushroom pickers are always impressed by the appearance of the bigheads.
-These trophies stand out from their counterparts very favorably due to their impressive size and shape.
+Many novice mushroom pickers are always impressed by the appearance of bigheads.
+These trophies stand out very favorably against the background of their counterparts due to their impressive size and shape.

 They have:

-• the fruiting body is large, can develop up to 20 cm in diameter, non-standard club-shaped, which hardly fits into the generally accepted ideas about mushrooms;
+• the fruiting body is large, can develop up to 20 cm in diameter, has a non-standard club-shaped shape, which hardly fits into generally accepted ideas about mushrooms;

-• the stem can also reach 20 cm in height, there are more or less caps, in color it harmonizes with the top;
+• the leg can also reach 20 cm in height, it can be larger or smaller than the cap, its color is in harmony with the top;

-For culinary purposes, only young fruits are suitable, which are distinguished by light shades of the fruiting body.
-With age, the hat darkens, and cracks appear on it.
-You can harvest golovach in any forest area.
+Only young fruits, which are distinguished by light shades of the fruiting body, are suitable for culinary purposes.
+With age, the cap darkens and cracks appear on it.
+You can harvest bigheads in any forest area.
 Some young mushrooms are very similar to puffballs.
 But such confusion is not dangerous to health, since both varieties are edible.
-The mushroom season starts from the second decade of July and lasts until the very cold.
-Collected trophies are best dried.
+The mushroom season begins in the second decade of July and lasts until the coldest weather.
+It is better to dry the collected trophies.

 Did you know?
-Mushrooms can survive at an altitude of 30 thousand meters above sea level, withstand radioactive exposure and pressure of 8 atmospheres.
-They also take root easily even on the surface of sulfuric acid..
+Mushrooms can survive at an altitude of 30 thousand meters above sea level, withstand radioactive radiation and pressure of 8 atmospheres.
+They also take root easily even on the surface of sulfuric acid.

-He is a member of the genus Borovik.
-In everyday life, it is referred to as a yellow boletus or yellow boletus.
-It is very common in Polissya, the Carpathian region and in Western Europe.
-It is considered a heat-loving variety of Boletovs.
-It can be found in oak, hornbeam, beech plantings with high humidity and clay substrate.
+He is a representative of the Borovikov family.
+In everyday life it is referred to as the yellow gill or yellow boletus.
+Very common in Polesie, Carpathian region and Western Europe.
+It is considered a heat-loving variety of Boletaceae.
+It can be found in oak, hornbeam, beech plantings with high humidity air and clay substrate.

-• a cap with a diameter of 5 to 20 cm, a convex shape, which becomes flat with age, with a smooth matte surface of a clay color;
+• a cap with a diameter of 5 to 20 cm, a convex shape, which becomes flat with age, with a smooth matte clay-colored surface;

-• pulp is heavy, with a dense structure, white or light yellow in color, which does not change when cut, with a pleasant, slightly sweet taste and a specific smell, reminiscent of iodoform;
+• heavy pulp, with a dense structure, white or light yellow color, which does not change when cut, with a pleasant, slightly sweet taste and a specific smell, reminiscent of iodoform;

-• a leg with a rough surface, up to 16 cm high, up to 6 cm in volume, club-shaped, without a grid;
+• leg with a rough surface, up to 16 cm high, up to 6 cm in volume, club-shaped, without mesh;

-• tubular layer up to 3 cm in size, yellow at an early age and olive-lemon - in mature;
+• tubular layer up to 3 cm in size, yellow in early age and olive-lemon - in mature;

-• yellow-olive spores, up to 6 microns in size, spindle-shaped and smooth.
+• spores of yellow-olive color, up to 6 microns in size, fusiform and smooth.

-Semi-white mushrooms are often harvested for making marinades and drying.
-It is important to thoroughly boil the harvested crop before use - then the unpleasant odor disappears.
+Semi-white mushrooms are often prepared for preparing marinades and drying.
+It is important to thoroughly boil the harvested crop before use - then the unpleasant smell disappears.

 Did you know?
-In the history of mushrooms, a fact was captured when Swiss mushroom pickers accidentally stumbled upon a huge trophy that had been growing for a thousand years.
-This giant honey agaric measured 800 m long and 500 m wide, and its mycelium occupied 35 hectares of the area of the local national park in the city of Offenpass.
+The history of mushrooms records a fact when Swiss mushroom pickers accidentally stumbled upon a huge trophy that had been growing for a thousand years.
+This giant honey fungus measured 800 m in length and 500 m in width, and its mycelium occupied 35 hectares of local national park in the city of Ofenpass.

 Basic rules for picking mushrooms